Cyboghostginx/HoneywareX/Readme.md

 ---

+## Future Work
+This project will further look into native commands that are yet to be implemented, and also refine the AI implementation method.
+Maybe full finetuning of a model could better enhance the dynamic ability of this honeypot.

+---

 ## Conclusion
-This work is still subjected to future changes as new discovery or errors are being detected from testing.
-AI has been used extensively for the reworking of Cowrie's logic for simpler execution, and easy use.
+This work is still subject to future changes as new discoveries or errors are being detected from testing.
+AI has been used extensively for the reworking of Cowrie's logic for simpler execution and easy use.